 Latin for Littlies

-Latin for Littlies is a great Latin curriculum homeschool option for little kids.
-You can use it for small children aged K to Grade 2.
-This means you can start your Latin homeschool curriculum quite early.
+It can be used for small children aged K to Grade 2, which means you can start your Latin homeschool curriculum quite early.

 This program uses daily matching exercises, continuous review, and phonetic pronunciation in its 30 five-day lessons.
 This course gently encourages young students to study Latin for familiar words.